Ancient Monuments Consolidation and Amendment Act 1913: Repealed enactments

-Consequences
+Subsequent developments

 By 1931, over 3,000 monuments had been listed with preservation orders, and over 200 had been taken into public ownership.
 However, gaps in the legislation remained, leading to the passing of the Ancient Monuments Act 1931 (21 & 22 Geo.
 5. c.
 16).

-However, both the 1913 act and the 1931 act were repealed in full by the Ancient Monuments and Archaeological Areas Act 1979.
+However, the whole of both the 1913 act and the 1931 act were repealed by section 64(3) of, and schedule 5 to, the Ancient Monuments and Archaeological Areas Act 1979, which came into force in England and Wales on 9 October 1981, and in Scotland on 30 November 1981.

 Ecclesiastical exemption

 A component of the act that remains controversial to the present day is the ecclesiastical exemption from listed buildings control, covering all ecclesiastical buildings in ecclesiastical use.
 Subsequently, the Ecclesiastical Exemption (Listed Buildings and Conservation Areas) Order 1994 confined the exemption to denominations deemed to have suitable internal control mechanisms in place: the Church of England, the Church in Wales, the Methodist Church, the United Reformed Church, the Roman Catholic Church and the Baptist Union of Great Britain.
 Some heritage bodies have urged the exemption's abolition, arguing that it facilitates irreparable damage to historic church interiors in the name of renovation.
 (Howell & Sutton 1989) argued on behalf of The Victorian Society: